-Netflix Reportable Segment — Amortization of content assets increased by 19.0% to $4.76B in Q4 2025 compared to the prior quarter.
-Year-over-year, this metric grew by 14.5%, from $4.16B to $4.76B.
+Netflix Reportable Segment — Amortization of content assets decreased by 11.5% to $4.22B in Q1 2026 compared to the prior quarter.
+Year-over-year, this metric grew by 10.3%, from $3.82B to $4.22B.
 Over 2 years (FY 2023 to FY 2025), Reportable Segment — Amortization of content assets shows an upward trend with a 7.5% CAGR.
-This increase may warrant attention — for this metric, lower values are generally preferred.
+This is a positive signal — lower values indicate better performance for this metric.

 An increase often reflects higher investment in content production, which may lead to future revenue growth but impacts current profitability.